Gold Coast Regional Botanic Gardens – Rosser Park

 There's an experience for everyone:

-The Gardens are very popular for wedding ceremonies, providing many amazing locations for your special day (see more below).
+The Gardens are very popular for wedding ceremonies as there are many amazing locations perfect for your special day (see more below).
 They're also popular for social gatherings and birthday parties.
-There's ample space around the playground area to set up shade marquees and toilets nearby.
-The playground design fits with the natural surroundings of the Gardens, embracing a lot of natural timbers and green colours.
-There are three structures; a climbing frame, large slide and toddler slide.
-There are also several balancing elements, and swings add to the fun.
+There is ample space around the playground area to set up shade marquees and toilets nearby.
+The playground design fits with the natural surroundings of the Gardens by featuring a lot of natural timber and shades of green.
+Kids can play on a climbing frame, large slide and toddler slide.
+There are also several balancing elements and swings add to the fun.

 Freshly ground organic coffee, loose leaf teas and gluten-free treats are available from the Friends Centre, open every day from 9am to 3pm, weather permitting.